Eveldee/Nobeta-Guides/Any% NMG/README.md

 >
 > There is an even faster and more efficient way to do this that is also a bit harder to perform.
 You can [see a clip of it here](https://youtu.be/_PELkRQUx9U) _(Thanks to Muki for finding and sharing this)_.

-Before running again and going down after collecting the bag expansion, be sure to have enough stamina to reach the next cutscene, which requires at least around 60% stamina.
-Do not jump over the platform, this will waste stamina, instead let yourself fall down.
+After collecting the bad expansion, do not jump over the platform, this will waste stamina, instead let yourself fall down.
+Try to damage the enemy that shoots projectile down below while going down and deal the remaining required damage after touching the ground.
+Ideally you would regenerate some stamina while doing so to not waste time.

 Go toward the next statue while paying attention to one enemy that can shoot at you, either strafe on a side to dodge (you can use the sound cue to know when to sidestep) or shoot at him to cancel his attack.
 Go left to go downstairs and run till you reach the big blue mana crystal.